ParallelMaths/parallel/pages/7-02-marie-curie.md

 * [ ] MBH

 ---
-BOX is 1-14-23, and if we add 10 we get 11-14-33, which is L-Y-?.
+BOX is 1-14-23, and if we add 10 we get 11-24-33, which is L-Y-?.

-33 is bigger than 26, so we apply the modulo arithmetic and subtract 26 to get 10, which means that '?' = 'H'.
+33 is bigger than 26, so we subtract 26 to get 7, which means that '?' = 'H'.

 So the answer is LYH.
 :::

 ::: problem id=5_3 marks=1
 __5.3__ Encode the word BOX with a shift of 25 into a new 3-letter word.

-When you translate BOX into numbers, add 25 to each number and convert the result back into letters, you get:
+In other words, translate BOX into numbers, add 25 to each number and convert the result back into letters:

 * [ ] ZMV
 * [ ] ZNY